blab/ncov-wa-d614g/README.md

 # Comparing viral load and clinical outcomes in Washington State by D614G mutation in spike protein of SARS-CoV-2

-Since its introduction into humans around the end of November or early December, SARS-CoV-2 has rapidly spread worldwide.
+Since its introduction into humans around the end of November or early December, SARS-CoV-2 has rapidly spread worldwide, wreaking havoc in the lives of many.
 As the virus replicates, it has fixed mutations at a rate similar to other known RNA viruses.
-So far, there is only evidence for one abundant mutation in the viral spike protein.
+So far, there is only evidence for one major mutation in the viral spike protein.
 As shown in the screenshot from Nextstrain below, this mutation D614G has arisen multiple times.
 It initially appeared in viruses circulating in Europe but has since spread and is currently present in viruses in every region of the world.

+<br><br>

 <figure>
 	<a id="nextstrain:D614G"></a>
 	<img style="width:90%;" src="figures/nextstrain_d614g_2020-05-01.PNG" alt="">
 </figure>

+<br><br>

-Here, we use SARS-CoV-2 genomes from patients in Washington state to explore whether or not the Spike:D614G mutation has any impact on viral load, the average age of infected individuals, and clinical outcomes.
+Here, we use SARS-CoV-2 genomes from patients in Washington State to explore whether or not the Spike:D614G mutation has any impact on viral load, the average age of infected individuals, and clinical outcomes.
 We find preliminary evidence of increased replication potential in viruses with the D614G spike protein mutation, but we do not find evidence for a difference in clinical outcomes among patients infected with viruses containing this mutation.

 ## SARS-CoV-2 replication fitness assessed by viral load and patient age across D614G spike protein mutation